-For testing purposes, there is a reduced mode for pure advection, which holds density ρ and momentum density ρu constant while advecting "total energy density" E. These are available in 2D and 3D.
+For testing purposes, there is a reduced mode for pure advection, which holds density $\rho$ and momentum density $\rho u$ constant while advecting "total energy density" E. The advection problems can be run in both 2D and 3D, based on the DM defined for the problem.
+The following additional command-line options are available: